jgorgulho/kickstart/README.md

 Files with "Virt" on title are mean for 20G virtual machines and need to be editted before use on bigger/smaller systems.

-Password for user and root is <toor>
+Password for user and root is toor.